neuroscout/neuroscout/docs/cli/singularity.md

 Where `<outdir>` is a directory you can save files to.

-This command will download the correponding preprocessed images, event files and model specification, and fit a multi-level GLM model.
+This command will download the corresponding preprocessed images, event files and model specification, and fit a multi-level GLM model.
 The results will be automatically uploaded to NeuroVault, and the analysis page will link to this upload: https://neuroscout.org/builder/Mv3ev.

 !!! important